Ladvien/ladvien.github.io/_posts/1900-01-10-natural-language-processing-deep-learning.md

 from sklearn.metrics import roc_auc_score

 ```
 The above code includes several packages which would need to be downloaded.
-The easiest way is to use `pip`.
+The easiest way is to use [pip](https://www.w3schools.com/python/python_pip.asp).

 ```
 pip install keras